 The second The Seven Deadly Sins OVA comprises a group of short stories featuring various main characters.

 No, it doesn’t add any information you need to know to enjoy the main series, but it is still extremely fun.

-The Seven Deadly Sins: Signs of Holy War (aka Nanatsu no Taizai: Seisen no Shirushi) (Season 2?
-Sort of) — 4 Episodes
+The Seven Deadly Sins: Signs of Holy War (aka Nanatsu no Taizai: Seisen no Shirushi) — 4 Episodes